maxthraxx/WFGY/OS/README.md

 ---

 ### Developer Note
-The **Semantic Tree Memory** and **Knowledge-Boundary Guard** are advanced modules intended for power users building agent chains or large-scale dialogue systems.
-Casual users can run the OS without touching these layers, but they’re here when you outgrow vanilla prompts.
+The **Semantic Tree Memory** and **Knowledge-Boundary Guard** are advanced modules designed for power users — perfect for agent chaining, modular reasoning, or long-term dialogue state.
+If you're just exploring, don’t worry — the OS runs perfectly without them.
+But when you’re ready to go beyond vanilla prompts, they’re waiting.

 <!-- END OF PAGE -->

+---

+**Contact**
+PSBigBig (Purple Star)
+📧 hello@onestardao.com